Marcos Cáceres

-Marcos Antonio Cáceres (born 5 May 1986 in Asunción) is a Paraguayan football defender currently playing for Club Guaraní.
-He has previously played for Cerro Porteño, and in Argentina with Racing and Newell's Old Boys.
+Marcos Antonio Cáceres (born 5 May 1986) is a Paraguayan football defender who plays for Tacuary.
+He has previously played for Cerro Porteño, Guaraní, and in Argentina with Racing and Newell's Old Boys.
 As an international footballer, Cáceres was included in the squads for the 2011 and 2015 editions of the Copa América.

 Cáceres started his playing career in 2006 with Cerro Porteño where he played a total of 24 games in all competitions before joining Racing Club in 2007.
 After 2 substitute appearances Cáceres quickly established himself as a regular starter in the Racing Club lineup.

 International career

 Cáceres made his international debut on 22 August 2007 against Venezuela.
 Cáceres made one appearance in the qualification cycle for the 2010 World Cup, and was not named to the squad for the team that reached the quarter-final.
 Cáceres did make the squad for the 2011 Copa América, and made one appearance, featuring at right back in the semi-final penalty shootout victory over Venezuela, replacing the suspended Antolín Alcaraz.
 Paraguay would lose in the final to Uruguay, and Cáceres lost his place in the side to Elvis Marecos.

 Cáceres made two appearances in the qualification cycle for the 2014 World Cup, as Paraguay failed to qualify.
 He made the squad for the 2015 Copa América, featuring in three games at right back, including their opening game, and the third-place playoff defeat to Peru; the other matches were started by Bruno Valdez.